koajs/koa/docs/api/index.md

   })
   ```

+  Note: `respond` event may not be emitted in case of premature socket close (due to a middleware timeout, for example).

 ### Event: 'responded'

   Emitted when the response stream is finished.
 Good place to cleanup any resources attached to `ctx.state` for example: